 I have basil growing in my sunroom right now but I wouldn’t think twice about using dried basil or dried Italian seasoning on these.
 Personally, I think I could just about get by with Italian seasoning as the only herb in my kitchen.
 I even get the stuff that is 50 cents to a dollar a bottle.

-- Fresh Mozzarella, sliced
+- fresh mozzarella sliced

-- Fresh Basil, torn (or dried basil)
+- fresh basil torn (or dried basil)

 - Slice tomatoes into thick slices (if using smaller tomatoes, just slice in half).
-Place in metal pan and sprinkle with kosher salt.
-Place under broiler for 3-5 minutes or in 500 degree oven for 5-7 minutes.tomatoes, kosher salt
+Place on a metal baking sheet or cookie sheet and sprinkle with kosher salt.
+Place under broiler for 3-5 minutes or in a 500-degree oven for 5-7 minutes.tomatoes, kosher salt

-- Serving Size: This will serve as many as you allow tomatoes for.
+- Serving size: This will serve as many as you allow tomatoes for.
 I usually allow two slices per person.
-This is one of those recipes that you just adjust the quantities based on how many you want to make, which is why it makes a perfect lunch for one!
+This is one of those recipes that you can just adjust the quantities based on how many you want to make, which is why it makes a perfect lunch for one!

 ~Facing The Giants film